ABOUT ISA

 5. To maintain its status as an RC of ISA, each RC must continue to meet the conditions laid down as necessary for eligibility to become a new RC.
 That is, the RC should have at least 50 individual ISA members in good standing with geographical diversity as determined by the Executive Committee: members from at least 10 countries in 2 continents or 7 countries in 3 continents.

-6. Each RC is expected to include within its activities a broad range of areas and approaches; where appropriate, this may be reflected in the creation of sub?committees with sufficient autonomy to pursue their more specialized research interests.
-Each RC is also expected to organise a programme of activities at each World Congress, and to arrange at least one independent meeting between one World Congress and the next.
+6. Each RC is expected to include within its activities a broad range of areas and approaches; where appropriate, this may be reflected in the creation of subcommittees with sufficient autonomy to pursue their more specialized research interests.
+Each RC is also expected to organise a program of activities at each World Congress, and to arrange at least one independent meeting between one World Congress and the next.

 7. Each RC should have a newsletter for communication among members covering the RC activities and other relevant types of material.